feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

 **Monster Creation**
 =====================

-Breaks down the :doc:`keys and strings </Doc/Tutorials/TheJsonFormat>` used by Monsters.
+Breaks down the :doc:`keys and :term:`strings` </Doc/Tutorials/TheJsonFormat>` used by Monsters.
 Despite its name, this does encompass all characters, including town NPCs.

 Go to */Json/Monsters/*, and then see the .json files present for examples, and **_BlankMonster.json** for a template.

-**Assume all keys are required, unless stated otherwise.**
+**Assume all :term:`keys` are required, unless stated otherwise.**

 **name & IDname**
 ------------------